-During the first thirty (30) hours of course work at Walters State, students will discuss with their advisor the requirements in their major for proving computer competency.
+During the first thirty (30) hours of college-level course work at Walters State, students will discuss with their advisor the requirements in their major for proving computer competency.
 The advisor will determine which steps a student should follow to show proof of computer competency.
-For specific information, students can access the WSCC website www.ws.edu and click on the "computer competency" link.
+For specific information, students can access the WSCC website www.ws.edu and migrate to the "computer competency" page.